josephmontes/VAA/README.md

       - The 4-Seam Fastballs that he threw that categorized as optimal were in align with the average wOBA .285 with the inneffecitve ones were hit at .372

   - Michael Kopech
-     - I want to highlight the 4- Seam Fastball height for Michael Kopech in 2021 and 2022 when it was effective vs. 2023 when it has been ineffective
+     - I want to highlight the 4-Seam Fastball height for Michael Kopech in 2021 and 2022 when it was effective vs. 2023 when it has been ineffective

      - As you can see, it is being thrown slightly out of the zone now, which correlates with his large increase in BB% this year
      - He throws his fastball over 60% of the time too, so it may be the case that hitters are just sitting on it and he needs to incorporate another pitch to keep hitters honest

-#### Who else is throwing it ineffectively?
+#### The pitchers throwing it ineffectively
-- Pitcher seasons where their Rate was greater than or equal to 30% but their results were below average (above .350 wOBA against their 4-Seam Fastball)
+- Pitcher seasons where their 'Rate' was greater than or equal to 30% but their results were below average (above .350 wOBA against their 4-Seam Fastball)
 - These players could be viewed as potential progression candidates with regards to their 4-Seam Fastball
-- Pagan and Doolittle are not on this list because their rate dropped below 30% in the year where they were ineffective
+- Pagan and Doolittle are not on this list because their rate dropped below 30% in the qualifying season where they were ineffective

 | game_year | player_name       | wOBA  | next_year_woba | rate |